nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the [jar file](https://github.com/AY2425S1-CS2103T-F15-4/tp/releases) and copy into an empty folder
+    1. Download the [jar file](https://github.com/AY2425S1-CS2103T-F15-4/tp/releases) and copy into an empty folder.

-    2. Open terminal and change into the directory where the jar file is stored.
+    2. Open the terminal and change into the directory where the jar file is stored.

     3. Enter `java -jar WedLinker.jar` into the terminal to run the WedLinker application.<br>
        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.